 Ancient Roman and Arabic influence

-Officially, Paella was born in Valencia region.
+Officially, Paella was born in the Valencia region.
 There must have been a similar dish from the times of antiquity, but the rice was not known to Europeans back then.

-Paella is supposed to to be a comprehensive combination of two predominant cultures from Spain.
+Paella is supposed to be a comprehensive combination of two predominant cultures from Spain.
 In particular, the ancient Romans gave the tradition of preparing food in open fire on a wide pan and the Arabs, who actually brought the rice.

 Similar story to Pizza invention